ClearCalcs/custom-diagram-boilerplate/docs/README.md

 Once happy with changes, compile into a single html file at `output/index.html`.

 ```
-npm run-script compile
+npm run compile-interactive
 ```

 ## Local Testing: Static

 ### Compilation

-While developing your static diagram widget, you'll need to generate a compiled file first before testing rendering or params locally.
+While developing your static diagram widget, you'll need to generate a compiled file first into a single javascript file at `output/compiled.js` before testing rendering or params locally.
 This should be run initially or whenever code changes.

 ```
-npm run compile
+npm run compile-static
 ```

 #### Testing render